melt-umn/Abella-AG-Interface/silver_compilation/Locals.md

         access__while__local_subWhile__Stmt Node
            (attr_ex (pair_c (prod_while Cond Body)
                             (ntr_Stmt LocNode LocCL))) /\
-        wpd_Stmt (prod_while Cond Body) (ntr_Stmt LocNode LocCL) /\
         access__evalctx__Stmt LocNode (attr_ex ECtx) /\
         access__evalctx_out__Stmt BodyNode (attr_ex ECtx);
 ```
-There are four conjuncts in the body of this first clause:
+There are three conjuncts in the body of this first clause:
 1. We access the local on the root's node, getting its structure
    (equal to the root's structure for this local) and its `node_tree`,
    which has the appropriate form for a tree of type `Stmt`.
-2. We require the structure of the local attribute associated with its
-   `node_tree` to be well-partially-decorated.
-3. We access the `evalctx` inherited attribute on the local and ensure
+2. We access the `evalctx` inherited attribute on the local and ensure
    it has a value.
-4. We access the `evalctx_out` synthesized attribute on the body of
+3. We access the `evalctx_out` synthesized attribute on the body of
    the root and ensure it has the same value as the value being
    assigned into the `evalctx` attribute on the local.
 ```